 If you’re playing at the same venue regularly, you can send a recurring invoice to make sure you get paid either weekly or monthly.
 Plus, a recurring invoice will also save you time since you’re generating your invoices ahead of time so that you will get paid on time.
 You can also automate your recurring invoice using an invoicing application so that you won’t even have to worry about creating and sending your invoice to your client.

-How to Create a Musician Invoice
+How to Create a New Recurring Invoice Using ReliaBills

 Wrapping Up